Do I have the right to access social media while I’m at school?

-IT DEPENDS.
-If your school starts a social media monitoring program, your school district must let you and your parents know, allow you to see the information it has collected about your social media activity, and delete it when you leave the district or turn 18.[i]
+SOMETIMES.
+If your school starts a social media monitoring program, your school district must let you and your parents know, allow you to see the information it has collected about your social media activity, and delete it when you leave the district or turn 181.

 If your school does not have a monitoring program, you do not have the right to know what information teachers and officials find through their own searching on social media.
 Remember, anything you post publicly can be seen by anybody, including police officers, teachers, officials, and other students.